 SUMAN PINIPIG WITH BUKO AND LATIK RECIPE

-5 cups green pinipig, soaked in “Thin Coconut Milk” for 30 minutes*
+- 5 cups pinipig (preferably green), soaked in “Thin Coconut Milk” for 30 minutes*

 In a pot, boil the coconut milk and dissolve sugar.
 Let it cook until it becomes thick.
 Stirring constantly, add the pinipig, salt and anise.

 - Keep stirring, the pinipig will gradually absorb the coconut milk and becomes thick in texture.

 - Remove from heat and set it aside to cool.